1 Import shadowing¶

 Our proposal is an alternative name resolution policy exposed as a

-language extension tentatively named ImportShadowing
+language extension tentatively named ImportShadowing.
+It allows

 definitions from the current module’s top-level scope to shadow names